Sophomore Portfolio Review

 - At least one Sophomore ID project

 - Evidence of computer skills (preferably part of an original project)

 - Sketchbook(s) that demonstrate the students thought process, sketching abilities, and creativity.

-Two weeks prior to the review, hand the following things in to the Engineering Technology office:
+Two weeks prior to the review, hand the following things in to the Engineering & Design office:

 - Academic transcript(s) that show all classes taken from all universities with grades listed.